polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 Specific implementation details:

-- E→P: Tracks inflow.
-- P→E: Tracks outflow, and checks cap.
+- P→E: Tracks gross outflow, and checks cap.
 Asset transfers that would breach the cap are deferred, and the nonce is not processed.
 Relayers should watch and respect this lock, and resubmit the transaction when the lock lifts.

 The reason why the asset lock auto-lifts is that this mechanism is a buy-us-time defense, not a defense in and of itself.
 The inverse also adds unnecessary burden on governance - not auto-resuming would require the Fellowship/OpenGov to submit unlock referendums, which is added admin for little gain.